What is a Youth Apprenticeship?

 Answer: No. Youth apprentices need to be closely supervised and may require more training than the average adult but you are not required to “shadow” the youth apprentice.
 A supervisor or mentor should be in the general area with a youth apprentice at all times.

 Question: How much paperwork is required?

 Answer: Employers are required to sign an Education/Training Agreement at the beginning of the program.
-During the program employers are asked to verify the youth apprentices’ skills on the job by filling out a skills checklist.
-At the end of the training time, the employer signs the checklist and sends it to the local coordinator to submit to the state office so that the student can receive their state certificate.
+During the program, employers are asked to verify the youth apprentices’ skills on the job by filling out a skills checklist.
+At the end of the training time, the employer signs the checklist and sends it to the local coordinator to submit to the state office so that the student can receive their state certification.